waynegraham/registry.clir.org/_projects/2017-building-minneapolis-images-and-records-of-the-city.md

 ---
 layout: project
-title: "Building Minneapolis: Images and Records of the city’s houses, buildings and infrastructure from the 20th Century"
+title: Building Minneapolis: Images and Records of the city’s houses, buildings and infrastructure from the 20th Century
 ---